Problem · US site architecture

 • The case studies in engineering format.
 Case studies open with the engineering achievement.
 The quantified outcome is at the bottom or missing.

 • The "Contact us" CTA without context.
-The CTA at top of page reads as generic.
+The CTA at top of page lands as generic.
 There is no preview of what a US buyer is contacting about, what the inquiry triggers, or what response time is.

 !